52 Ancestors: #3 In Memory of Mom A Year After Her Death

 As she described herself, Mom wasn’t a “joiner,” so her social life was less about organizations and more about family and close friends.
 But over the years, her affiliations included Alpha Kappa Alpha sorority and the Cotillion Club Wives Auxiliary.
 Descended from seven Revolutionary War patriots, my mother became an active and enthusiastic member of the National Society of the Daughters of the American Revolution after I became that organization’s first Black member.

 When Dad passed away in 2002, we had to move my mother into assisted living because of dementia.
 In 2008, we found a wonderful group home called “Sierra House” in Warren, Michigan where Mom spent her last years in a loving environment with regular sessions of karaoke – her favorite activity.
+Here’s a picture of my mother during that time.
+She was about 91 years old.

 On the last night of 2012, we had to rush Mom to the emergency room.
 She was diagnosed with pneumonia and a very contagious strain of the flu.
 After five days, she came home but never regained her strength.